twenzel/codeformatter/README.md

 [corefx-coding-style]: https://github.com/dotnet/corefx/blob/master/Documentation/coding-guidelines/coding-style.md

+## Fork description

+This fork is a merge of the `master` and `anfix` branch, updated to the latest Roslyn NuGet packages.
+I added also some of the PRs.

 ## Prerequisites

 In order to build or run this tool you will need to have Microsoft Build Tools